xlvector/abcmidi/doc/readme.txt

 This is the basic quantum unit.
 The L: note length is set by midi2abc on the basis of the time signature.
 For time signatures less than 3/4 it uses an L: 1/16 and for others it uses a length of 1/8.
-This convention was probably choosen so that midi2abc does not quantize the notes to a too fine level producing outputs like  C2-C/4 D2-D/8 etc which would be difficult to read.
+This convention was probably chosen so that midi2abc does not quantize the notes to a too fine level producing outputs like  C2-C/4 D2-D/8 etc which would be difficult to read.
 For some music, this may be too coarse